hyperledger-solang/solang/docs/language/builtins.rst

 abi.encodeWithSelector(selector, ...)
 ++++++++++++++++++++++++++++++++++++++++++++

-ABI encodes the arguments with the function selector (or discriminator for Solana) first.
+ABI encodes the arguments with the function selector, which is known as the discriminator on Solana.
 After the selector, any number of arguments can be provided.

 .. code-block:: solidity